 You're back at the dog park with your big buddy, a cool dude of a Dogue de Bordreaux.
 He's a great dog (you have accepted slobber on every surface years ago) and is good with your Frenchie, the one you had at the park yesterday (see SNIFF IT GOOD POST).
 You're minding your own business watching your dog do HIS business, when a woman walks by and says to her dog, "Mummy would NEVER let you get elbow calluses like that poor dog has."

 Reaching into reservoirs of self-control you didn't know you had, you do NOT throw the contents of the very full poop bag at her head.
 You sigh and head home, the fun of the dog park has been ruined for the day.

 This isn't the first time someone has commented on your big guy's elbow calluses.
-It is so frustrating as you know you are a great dog parent and go the extra mile for your dogs.
-Let's get your dog's elbow issues sorted out!
+It is so frustrating as you know you are a great dog parent and go the extra mile for your pup, but you can't seem to figure out how to treat your dog's elbow calluses.
+Let's get your dog's elbow problems sorted out!
 No more ELBOW CALLUS shaming allowed on our watch!

 Cracked, maybe even bleeding, thick and ugly – dog elbow calluses are not only unsightly to look at, they can lead to infection.
-First, let's see what causes them and what a callus really is.
+First, let's see what causes these elbow problems in dogs and what a callus really is.

 OFFICIAL SCIENTIFIC DEFINITION

 1.a.
 A localized thickening and enlargement of the horny layer of the skin.